makerdao/governance-manual/governance/impact-estimations.md

 # Impact Estimations

-GovAlpha applies impact estimations to active governance items (MIPs and Signal Requests).
-The goal of these estimations is to provide delegates, core unit members and the wider community with an idea of how important it is that they pay attention to a given governance item given limited time.
+The Governance Facilitators apply impact estimations to active governance items (MIPs and Signal Requests).
+The goal of these estimations is to provide alignment conservers and the wider community with an idea of how important it is that they pay attention to a given governance item given limited time.

-Impact estimations currently have a single dimension, giving GovAlpha’s estimate on the magnitude of the impact a given governance item could have on the Maker Protocol and MakerDAO.
+Impact estimations currently have a single dimension, giving the Governance Facilitator's estimate on the magnitude of the impact a given governance item could have on the Maker Protocol and MakerDAO.
 A `low`, `medium`, or `high` impact score is assigned to active governance items.

 ## Guidelines